Cubs vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Cubs Betting Records & Stats

-- The Cubs have been victorious in 12, or 41.4%, of the 29 contests they have been chosen as underdogs in this season.
+- The Cubs have come away with 12 wins in the 30 contests they have been listed as the underdogs in this season.

+- Chicago has entered 18 games this season as the underdog by +115 or more and is 9-9 in those contests.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!